 More than anything, determining the importance of IVs and the existence of dump stats depend on the unit and context.
 Some units care more than others, Aether Raids Offense demands investment in all stats more than any other mode, and some players may just want to optimize their favorite units.

 Hopefully this guide helped!
-I really appreciate any constructive feedback or other perspectives, so feel free to send any.
-Thanks so much for reading, and have a good day/night! ^^
+I really appreciate any feedback or other perspectives, so feel free to send any.
+Thanks so much for reading, thank you to those that sent feedback, and have a good day/night! ^^